 - Pain and suffering and other non-economic damages, such as loss of consortium

 Because of this rule, defendants and their insurers have a strong incentive to pin as much of the blame for an accident on the victim as possible.
-They may even try to get victims to make statements or admissions of fault while the victims are still recovering from their injuries, knowing it’s a vulnerable time and that the victims’ guards will be down.
-Which is why it can be critically important for victims to retain an attorney experienced in guiding clients through the minefield of potential mistakes that could result in them losing their right to damages.
+They may argue that another driver caused the accident or that a bus passenger was acting negligently.
+Sometimes insurance adjusters get victims to make statements or admissions of fault while the victims are still recovering from their injuries, knowing it’s a vulnerable time and that the victims’ guards will be down.
+This is why it can be critically important for victims to retain an attorney who is experienced in guiding clients through the minefield of potential mistakes that could result in them losing their right to damages.

 The Tenge Law Firm, LLC represents the victims of other peoples’ negligence and reckless conduct, and our track record of success speaks for itself.
-Our initial consultation is always free for potential clients, and in most cases we represent clients on a contingent fee basis in which we don’t get paid unless our clients get paid.
+Our initial consultation is always free for potential clients, and in most cases, we represent clients on a contingent fee basis, meaning we do not get paid unless our clients get paid.